 What is a fluid restriction?

-A fluid restriction is a medically-directed order in which a person needs to limit liquid or fluid intake to prevent complications from fluid collection in the body.
+A fluid restriction is a medically-directed order in which a person needs to limit liquid or fluid intake to prevent complications from an excessive fluid collection in the body.

 What are the symptoms of having too much fluid with kidney disease?

 Symptoms of too much fluid can vary quite significantly.
-In many cases, symptoms won’t be noticed as our body tries to adapt to the situation and care for us.
+In many cases, symptoms won’t be noticed until later, as the body adapts to the situation.

 - Swelling at the feet, ankles, hands, even face